 Faculty mentor(s) impact: 5 points

-Describe your involvement in the proposed project, why it matters to you, how it fits into your own academic journey, why you are passionate about it; describe your qualifications, preparation, and experiences for completing the project.
+Describe the faculty mentor’s involvement in the proposed project, why it matters to you, how it fits into your own academic journey, why you are passionate about it; describe your qualifications, preparation, and experiences for completing the project.

-Describe your faculty mentor(s) impact including the relation between the your project and the faculty mentor’s own research, scholarly, or creative work or areas of expertise; past or present experience supervising the student in coursework, research, or independent work; preparation of the student to undertake the project in the time period allowed; and/or significance of the project and its potential educational value for the student.
+Describe the faculty mentor(s) impact including the relation between the your project and the faculty mentor’s own research, scholarly, or creative work or areas of expertise; the mentor’s past or present experience supervising you in coursework, research, or independent work; how the mentor has prepared you to undertake the project in the time period allowed; and/or significance of the project and the project’s potential educational value for you.

-- Past or present experience supervising the student in coursework, research, or independent work
+- The mentor’s past or present experience supervising the student in coursework, research, or independent work

 - Preparation of the student to undertake the project in the time period allowed